preactjs/enzyme-adapter-preact-pure/README.md

 alias enzyme-adapter-react-$version to this package in the same way as [preact/compat](https://preactjs.com/guide/switching-to-preact).

+**preact-compat and functional components**

+preact-compat (for Preact v8) wraps functional components with a wrapper.
+This means that passing component types to Enzyme methods (eg. `wrapper.find(MyComponent)`) will not work if the component type is a function.
+Passing the _name_ of the function (`wrapper.find('MyComponent')`) will still work.

+This issue does not apply when using Preact 10 (with preact/compat).

 ## Development

 After cloning the repository, you can build it and run tests as follows: